metrorailings/OwlBlog/content/posts/postseason-review-team-assessment-rubric.md

 ***

+### Do the quarterback and most of the other key players on the offense have any playoff experience?

+In other words, I'm talking about playoff jitters here.
+Sure, jitters quiet down after one game, but for that one game, nerves can determine whether a team succeeds or fails.
+We've seen this happen time and time again, whether it was the Dallas offense starting horribly slow back in 2016, Philadelphia stumbling in its first postseason game in 2017 before rattling off two sensational wins, the Rams constantly fumbling the ball early against the Falcons in 2017, or the Jaguars embarrassing themselves with an ugly win against the lowly Bills before shredding the Steelers defense in their only postseason appearance over the last several years.

+While the Eagles and Jaguars were able to overcome their nerves to win their respective games, the Rams and Cowboys were sunk into too deep a hole early because of their jitters.

+***

 ### Is the offense led by an elite quarterback?

 Pretty straightforward why this is important.
 In today's pass-happy NFL, you need a quality quarterback that can be productive passing the ball, especially when schemes fail to yield easy yardage.